emu4crt/files/README.md

 - The emulator does not deal with resolution refresh rate.
 So, to get a deterministic behavior, a resolution should only exist at the expected refresh rate (ie. no 320x240 @ 55Hz).

-- Using emu4crt, resolution switch is not seamless process as it is on a console or with other emulators.
+- Using emu4crt, resolution switch is not seamless process as it is on a console or with some other emulators.
 At each resolution change, some sound and graphical glitches will occur.

 - Graphical glitches can be limited by using full black Windows desktop background and taskbar hidding.